 EXHIBIT CLOSED THROUGH 2019

 Please note that the National Fossil Hall is currently closed for renovation.
 A brand new hall will open to the public in 2019.
-Dinosaurs are currently on view in the museum on the first floor via The Rex Room, which is on display through October 20, 2014.
-A new dinosaur exhibit The Last American Dinosaurs will open to the public on the second floor in the Fall of 2014.
+Dinosaurs are currently on view in the new exhibit The Last American Dinosaurs on the second floor of the museum.

 For more information about the National Fossil Hall renovations or our current or upcoming dinosaur exhibits, please visit http://naturalhistory.si.edu/fossil-hall.